FP-Leo/Wazuh-Mail-Alert-Integration/README.md

 - **Cryptography Library**: For decrypting the user credentials.
 - **SMTP Server**: For sending emails.

 The script expects command-line arguments, including the location of the alert file and a decryption key, to function correctly.
 This is done automatically by Wazuh.
-But incase you want to run it manually you must provide them.
+But in case you want to run it manually you must provide them.